1978 Old Dominion 500: Race report

 Five hundred laps were done on a paved oval track spanning 0.525 mi for a grand total of 262.5 mi.
 The complete time of the race was three hours, nineteen minutes, and fifty-four seconds.
 There were four cautions given out by the NASCAR officials for nineteen laps.
 Cale Yarborough defeated Darrell Waltrip by three car lengths; taking home his sixth and final Cup victory at Martinsville.
 Yarborough was on a tear here in the second half of the 1970s, this win marked his fourth win over the course of the prior five Martinsville races.
 Notable speeds recorded in both the qualifying session and the race were: 79.185 mi/h as the average speed and 86.558 mi/h as the pole position speed.
 Twenty thousand people attended this live race.

 Chevrolet vehicles would dominate the starting grid of the event with multi-car teams dominating the lineup.
 By the late 1970s, it had become prohibitively expensive for a single person to own a NASCAR team.
 A series of oil crises in addition to changing sponsorship needs started to bring in the age of the multi-car team and the slow decline of the independent owners.

 Harry Gant would lead a NASCAR Cup Series race for the first time in his career.
 However, he would only run ninety laps before having to leave the race due to an engine problem.
 Terry Labonte's third career start nets him his third career top-10 finish.
 Though running up front for half the laps one completes is generally a good thing, Gant's 45 laps led translate in this case to 90 laps run before the engine expired.
 This would cause him to be relegated to a 28th-place finish and only $1,070 in prize winnings ($ when considering inflation).

 Total winnings for this race were $101,430 ($ when considering inflation) and Cale Yarborough took the majority of the winnings with an easy $24,950 paycheck ($ when considering inflation).

-Satch Worley would retire from NASCAR after this race while Lennie Pond would never earn another pole position start after this race.
-Herb Nab was Pond's chief mechanic for the sole qualifying run that managed to get him the pole position for the event along with an extremely rare silver trophy.
+Satch Worley retired from NASCAR after this race, while Lennie Pond did not secure another pole position.
+Herb Nab served as Pond’s crew chief during the qualifying run that earned Pond pole position and a silver trophy.

 Other crew chiefs who fully participated in the race were Darrell Bryant, Junie Donlavey, Buddy Parrott, Jake Elder, Kirk Shelmerdine, Dale Inman, Walter Ballard, Tim Brewer, and Bud Moore.